Negotiating startup valuations is a crucial aspect of the fundraising process, especially in priced rounds, like the Series B.

 However, Series B financing operates at a higher scale.
 Because your business is more mature by this point, Series B involves significantly higher valuations, share prices, and investment amounts.

-Somewhat counterintuitively, the dilutive impact on founders is often lower as a result, especially since Series B investors often look for a slightly lower ownership percentage of 10% to 20%.
+Counterintuitively, the dilutive impact on founders is often lower as a result, especially since Series B investors often look for a slightly lower ownership percentage of 10% to 20%.
+For example, the median dilution for Series A rounds was 19% in Q3 2025 and 13% for Series B.

-In addition, Series B rounds may also be more complex.
+In addition, Series B rounds tend to be more complex than each earlier round.
 For example, you often need to negotiate with multiple potential investors while accommodating pro-rata participation from Series A investors, leading to an increasingly crowded cap table.

 Given the increased complexity and higher stakes, working with legal counsel and financial advisors is essential during Series B fundraising to ensure you negotiate terms that support your long-term growth strategy while protecting founder interests.